 With the anticipated release of a fourth stand-alone entry titled, “The Predator” directed by Shane Black, (Lethal Weapon films, Kiss Kiss Bang Bang, Iron Man 3, The Nice Guys) I would like to share my real thoughts if the original still holds up.

 The following review does not contain any SPOILERS whatsoever.
 If you never ever ever seen Predator, you’re ok to read this article.
+Is it better than the lackluster sequels minus Predators?
+Well let’s find out.

 Pros & Cons